Should I create a written work agreement?

 You might start the conversation by saying you’ve found an organization that supports the rights of immigrant families and women workers and that it gave you information and ideas about how you can be a fair employer.

 A great time is right after you’ve made the job offer.
-You’re letting her know how seriously you take your role as employer and are giving her a clear picture of the job you’re offering.
+You’re letting them know how seriously you take your role as employer and are giving them a clear picture of the job you’re offering.
 (You could also introduce it at the end of a particularly good interview discussion if you feel that it’s a comfortable moment to feel each other out on the nitty-gritty of the job.)

 If an employee agrees to a written work agreement, you can sit down together and carefully review a draft agreement you are proposing.
 For some examples you might want to reference, click here.
-This is when you can offer her the opportunity to add any additional topics she would like to include in an agreement.
+This is when you can offer her the opportunity to add any additional topics they would like to include in an agreement.

 Questions to ask the worker